 Ava loves to dance (she taught Israeli folk dancing for many years), sing, tell jokes, go to the movies, read, bake, cook, jigsaw puzzles and crossword puzzles (the harder the better), and current events.
 She is on the National Board of AMIT, which runs children’s homes and schools in Israel and she is active in her synagogue, Or Torah in Skokie.

-Ava has 3 adult children (all married) and almost 5 grandchildren.
+Ava has 3 adult children (all married) and 5 grandchildren.
 All of her children live locally, lucky her!